 - MANTRA WINES in downtown Novato is closing its doors after 25 years and winner of best Wine/Winery in Marin County.
 Here’s you chance to open a fully operational wine bar and production facility.
 The business will be going on the market, if it isn’t already.
 Do you homework and make some wine.
 CLICK HERE

 - OLD JACK’S PHARMACY building may be finally getting some new life.
 Word on the street is a French restaurant concept may be going in there.
-That, however, is a long, expensive haul; that building looks like a shoot location from Blackhawk Down or Saving Private Ryan.
-Speaking of that, there is little news about Woods Beer progress.
+That, however, is a long, expensive haul; that building looks like a shoot location from Blackhawk Down or Saving Private Ryan,

-- MOYLAN’S Brewery is closing.
-Years after legendary early industry brewing in Larkspur with Marin Brewing Company (closed a few years ago), founder/brewer Brendan Moylan is rumored to be closing Moylan’s in Novato, selling the building, tanks, lock, stock, and barrels in April.
+- MOYLAN’S Brewery is closed.
+Years after legendary early industry brewing in Larkspur with Marin Brewing Company (closed a few years ago), founder/brewer Brendan Moylan, selling the building, tanks, lock, stock, and barrels in April.
 Possible asset action as they fleece the gear for new tenant putting a French bakery in that space.

 - MARIN JOE’S (Corte Madera) has been sold, under cover of darkness; property and business, but it sounds like it will be business as usual for now, keeping the classic staff, Ralph as GM, and the food we know and love.
 Their meat locker is arguably the best in Marin: try their Flatiron steak, usually on their specials board.

-- EDUARDO’S beloved soup and sandwich place on the frontage road in Terra Linda is rumored to be retooled with a new operator.
+- EDUARDO’S beloved soup and sandwich place on the frontage road in Terra Linda is rumored to be retooling with a new operator.
 Eduardo’s closed over a year ago.

 - BURREN HOUSE (new Irish pub on 4th next to San Rafael Joe’s...see below for more) is taking over the ruins of the Phoenix nightclub, so if they put as much thought and funds into that space “Burren Live,” downtown San Rafael is looking at a revival of entertainment not seen since we left New George’s in 1996.